 OpenAI Agents SDK

-OpenAI replaced the experimental Swarm framework with a production-grade Agents SDK (v0.12.1) featuring agent handoffs, guardrails, tracing, and tool integration.
+OpenAI replaced the experimental Swarm framework with a production-grade Agents SDK (now at v0.13.6 as of April 2026) featuring agent handoffs, guardrails, tracing, and tool integration.
 It’s designed for building multi-agent systems but doesn’t yet offer Conway’s always-on persistent runtime model.

 Google ADK (Agent Development Kit)

 Google’s ADK launched with SDKs in four languages (Python, TypeScript, Java, Go), native A2A protocol support, and a visual Agent Designer in the Google Cloud console.
-It’s optimized for the Gemini ecosystem and emphasizes agent development as software development — but again focuses on building agents rather than providing a persistent runtime.
+It’s optimized for the Gemini ecosystem (including Gemini 3 Pro and Flash support) and emphasizes agent development as software development — but again focuses on building agents rather than providing a persistent runtime.

 Microsoft Copilot Studio